MarzellT/face-attractivness/README.md

 # Usage👩‍💻
 🚶‍♂️
 The following step is **not required** if you don't use a virtual environment which is also **not required**.
-If you created a virtual environment (Advanced Install section) activate it now.
+If you created a virtual environment (advanced installation section) activate it now.

 ## Windows
 ### Default
 Just double click face_rating.py.
 You can exit the program at any time using the "Beenden" button.
-If you exit not using the "Beenden" button before finishing no csv will be created.
+If you exit not using the "Beenden" button before finishing, no csv will be created.
 If you finished please send me the csv file.💌
 My email is <tobias.marzell@gmail.com>.
 You can also send me the file through any other service.🕊